Marazzano/Portfolio-Projects/Newtons Method and Fractals/readme.txt

     Newtons Method is a way to algorithmically find roots of functions.

     Fractrals are produced when, given a starting point in Real numbers, you count how many steps Newtons Method takes to find a root.
-    If you map the number of steps to the starting point, an imagine can be created that will result in a fractal!
+    If you map the number of steps to the starting point, an image can be created that will result in a fractal!

     This code here is how we decided to approach this process!